NathanSmith1922/9517-turtles/README.md

 **Mostly going to use this to write notes for what we can use.**

-### Object Detection
+### Pre-processing

-#### Selective Search
+Most studied methods have an elaborate pre-processing method in place to help with assisting the accuracy of the algorithm.
+Could use the more traditional segmentation methods to assist with seperating unneeded picture information with those we can perform predictions on.

+- **Thresholding**
-While it is for **object detection**, the pre-processing method is interesting.
+    - **Selective Search** - While it is for **object detection**, the **pre-processing** method is interesting.
 It starts by over-segmenting the image based on intensity of the pixels using a graph-based segmentation (Felzenszwalb and Huttenlocher).

-Add all bounding boxes corresponding to segmented parts to the list of region proposals then groups adjacent segments based on similarity.
+- **Edge Segmentation**
+- **Clustering-based Segmentation**

 ### Semantic Segmentation

-#### Sliding Window Approach
-Extract “patches” from entire image, classify centre pixel based on the neighbouring context.

-#### Convolution
-Design a network having convolutional layers, with downsampling and upsampling inside the network (learning in an end-to-end manner)
+Could be useful in this particular problem **given** no two body parts of the same class overlap each other in the turtle image dataset.
+This could reduce the computational requirements of the algorithm.

 ### Instance Segmentation

-#### Mask R-CNN
+If the former is not an option, we may have to look into this.

 ---